brannondorsey/apibuilder/README.md

 #PHP API Builder
-Easily transform MySQL tables into web accessible JSON APIs with this mini library for PHP.
+Easily transform MySQL tables into web accessible REST APIs with this mini library for PHP.

 [Getting Started](#getting-started) | [Customizing your API](#customizing-your-api) | [Making Requests](#making-requests) | [Using the Data](#using-the-data) | [API Parameter Reference](#api-parameter-reference)

 ##Getting Started
-This PHP API Builder is used to build simple [REST APIs](http://en.wikipedia.org/wiki/Representational_state_transfer) from MySQL databases.
+This PHP API Builder is used to build simple JSON [REST APIs](http://en.wikipedia.org/wiki/Representational_state_transfer) from MySQL databases.
 With it you (or anyone if you choose to make the API pubic) can access and update data on the web through an easy-to-setup `api.php` page.
 Using the API parameters provided in this mini lib users can query a database through that `api.php` page using http `GET` parameters and return the results as an array of `JSON` results.
 A full list of available API parameters is located [below](#api-parameter-reference).

 ###How it works